 Secretary Rona Kramer: Secretary, Maryland Department of Aging, Former State Senator, family member of person with ME

 Emily Taylor: Director of Advocacy, Solve ME/CFS Initiative, and caregiver of person with ME

 The event was free for all who attended and was livestreamed online for those who couldn’t join us in person.
 You can watch “Empowerment in the Doctor’s Office: Overcoming White Coat Syndrome” here now.

-Another great resource is our SMCI Webinar Series with discussions with clinical and researchers and experts about ME/CFS.
+Another great resource is our Solve M.E.
+Webinar Series with discussions with clinical and researchers and experts about ME/CFS.

 To stay updated on recent developments, sign up for our free Research1st e-newsletter.

 You can also visit the ME/CFS webpage created by the Centers for Disease Control for additional information and materials.

 Below are some additional key items to empower you with more information: